 Contributing factors to sesamoid fractures include the use inappropriate shoes for work and sports.

-The treatment of sesamoid fractures begins with a period of conservative care.
-Treatment during this conservative period includes decreased periods of weight bearing and limitations of activities.
+The treatment of a sesamoid fracture begins with a period of conservative care.
+Treatment during this conservative period includes decreased weight bearing and limitations on activities.
 Most patients who have a sesamoid fracture can remain ambulatory with just a few simple changes to weight bearing.
 The first way in which weight bearing can be changed is called off-loading of the sesamoid.
-The sesamoid can be off loaded with the use of a dancer's pad or forefoot reliever off loading shoe.
+The sesamoid can be off-loaded with the use of a dancer's pad or forefoot reliever off-loading shoe.
 A cam walker with a rocker sole can also be helpful in reducing load to the sesamoid while healing.
 This period of off-loading may last 6-8 weeks.